- The popularity of Vue

 This means that it adapts to the needs of the developer.
-While other frameworks requiring a complete buy-in from a developer or team, and often want you to rewrite an existing application because they requires some specific set of conventions, Vue happily lands inside your app with a simple
+While other frameworks require a complete buy-in from a developer or team and often want you to rewrite an existing application because they require some specific set of conventions, Vue happily lands inside your app with a simple

 script tag, to start with, and it can grow along with your needs, spreading from 3 lines to managing your entire view layer.

 You don’t need to know about webpack, Babel, npm or anything to get started with Vue, but when you’re ready Vue makes it simple for you to rely on them.

 Vue.js is probably the more approachable frontend framework around.
 Some people call Vue the new jQuery, because it easily gets in the application via a script tag, and gradually gains space from there.
 Think of it as a compliment, since jQuery dominated the Web in the past few years, and it still does its job on a huge number of sites.